keystonephp/queue/README.md

 # Keystone Queue

-A message processor for AWS SQS, RabbitMQ and other brokers.
+A message processor for PHP.